Service Interruption

 Sheikah Slate device

-Sheikah Slate, Nintendo โ€” source
+Sheikah Slate, Nintendo — source

-We design with resilience, autonomy and safety in mind building on DWeb standards like Content Identifiers (CIDs) for distributed file sharing and archival, InterPlanetary Naming System (IPNS) for decentralized top level domains, and Decentralied Identifiers (DIDs) for managing identities, wallets, civic engagement etc. We leverage seasoned web technologies like WebAssembly for computing at native speeds, and WebAPIs such as WebRTC for peer to peer communication, WebGPU for accelerated graphics processing, and Web Serial for extended I/O; bridging between the virtual and physical world and designing location based experiences.
-We cultivate agentic creative expression by building accessible and malleable end user interfaces that combine touch inputs, pen support, drag and drop, scripting etc. to stimulate creativity and discovery through remixing echoing earlier systems like Scratch and Etoys.
-Our playful design converges as a complete, unified in-browser experience that we hope to materialize as a fun physical object that evokes joy and invites curiosity in a similar effort as the XO Laptop.
+We design with resilience, autonomy and safety in mind building on DWeb standards like Content Identifiers (CIDs) for distributed file sharing and archival, InterPlanetary Naming System (IPNS) for decentralized top level domains, and Decentralized Identifiers (DIDs) for managing identities, wallets, civic engagement etc. We leverage seasoned web technologies like WebAssembly for computing at native speeds, and WebAPIs such as WebRTC for peer to peer communication, WebGPU for accelerated graphics processing, and Web Serial for extended I/O; bridging between the virtual and physical world and designing location based experiences.

 Inspired by